giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 The statistics collected in this second series of test were used to gain a better understanding on how these different training techniques behave.

 ## First series of tests
 In this phase the algorithms were tested both on perfectly separable and non-perfcetly separable data.

-A sample of the artificial dataset used, is shown in the images below:
+<br />A sample of the artificial dataset used, is shown in the images below:

 ![ls](https://user-images.githubusercontent.com/32396630/51924433-501fe680-23ed-11e9-8198-e81da13399dd.jpg)

 ![nls](https://user-images.githubusercontent.com/32396630/51924099-b3f5df80-23ec-11e9-8a44-17641528ce0c.jpg)

-The results of these tests are collected in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20artificial%20dataset/TEST%20RESULTS).
-For each implementations different statistics are collected in the file stat.
+The model obtained, training the algorithms on these artificial dataset, confirm the overall correctness of the implementations build in the project.
+<br />To do so, another model is trained using the matlab function _fitcsvm_ (with parameters consistent with those used by the implementation under testing).
+This modle is then used as a baseline to check if the other models are consistent with it.

+Furthermore during the training phase different statistics are collected.
 Among these:
 - The number of iteration performed
 - Training and prediction time
 - Avg number of kernel evaluation for iteration
 - Number of support vector

-To check the results obtained, another model is trained using the matlab function _fitcsvm_ and it is used as a baseline to check if the other models are consistent with it.

-This series of test is performed using a slightly different version of the algorithms implemented in the final version of the project.
-The way in which they were implemented led me to analyze how the Lagrange multipliers changes during the iterations of the algorithms.
-This approach was no more feasible as soon as the size of the dataset grows, hence this feature was deleted in the implementations used in the following test.
+Since these tests are more focused on testing the overall correctness of the algorithms the results obtained are not presented here.
+<br />Anyhow, the interested reader can find all the results and statistics concerning this serie of tests in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20artificial%20dataset/TEST%20RESULTS).

 ## Second series of tests